Skip to main content

 Prepare your own package publishing server

-Folder structure within the package
+Folder structure in the package

 If you want it to work with all app versions, set the number directly under extensions to 2.0.